fd4s/fs2-kafka/docs/src/main/mdoc/overview.md

 Backwards binary-compatibility for the library is guaranteed between patch versions.<br>
 For example, `@LATEST_MINOR_VERSION@.x` is backwards binary-compatible with `@LATEST_MINOR_VERSION@.y` for any `x > y`.

+Please note binary-compatibility is not guaranteed between milestone releases.

 ## Dependencies

 Has a minimal set of dependencies: